IABTechLab/uid2docs/docs/portal/team-members.md

 ## User Roles

 Each team member has one of two user roles: Admin or Operations.
-Admins can perform all activities related to UID2 participation, which are summarized in the [UID2 Portal Overview](portal-overview.md).
+Admins can perform all activities related to UID2 participation, as summarized in the [UID2 Portal Overview](portal-overview.md).

 Users with the Operations role can perform most of the same actions as Admin users.
 However, they cannot add, modify, or remove team members.
 Instead, they have read-only access to the **Manage Team Members** page.